 I’m so impressed at how new this still looks considering how much I’ve worn it.
 It has retained its shape (it’s figure-hugging, which is what you want if you’re looking for warmth) and hasn’t bobbled.
 I’ve had merino tops in the past where all the sides have rubbed and scuffed when worn next to your backpack.
 Icebreaker tops simply don’t.

-You pay for quality (they’re not cheap but they’ll last three times longer than their less expensive counterparts).
+With Icebreaker merino tops, pay for quality (they’re not cheap but they’ll last three times longer than their less expensive counterparts).
 My only gripe with this top is that after about a month’s solid use I started to notice it smelt more, sometimes after just a short while even when clean.
 This is down to the polyester mesh panels under the arms (14 percent polyester).
 I’m not a fan of polyester against my skin as it does retain odours.
 The solution?
 Deodorant!
-I never normally carry it when hiking (extra and unnecessary weight) but now I have my buggy, I can.
-With just a small amount, the top smells totally clean, even when it’s not!
+I never normally carry it when hiking (extra, unnecessary weight) but now I have my buggy, I can.
+With just a small amount, the top smells totally clean, even when it’s not.
 And that can be after 8 days of wearing it without washing it.
+There’s a reason I hike solo…

 + great fit, amazing quality, stretchy, half zip for temperature control, mesh under arm panel